AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 ---

 Hi, my dear running enthusiast!
-I want to share my running tips with you, that I collected from my personal experience, conversations with professional runners, running videos, books, and articles.
+I want to share my running tips with you, which I have collected from my personal experience, conversations with professional runners, running videos, books, and articles.

 >**My running experience:**
 I am very passionate about running and have been running regularly for my pleasure since 2013.
 In the past year, I started training for races.
-I have completed 9+1 program with [NYRR] [nyrr-page] club to earn guaranteed entry to the TCS New York City Marathon 2018, where I ran 9 races and 2 of them are half marathons with average pace 7:50 per mile or 4:52 per km, total I ran half marathon in 1:42:40!
+I completed the 9+1 program with [NYRR] [nyrr-page] club to earn guaranteed entry to the TCS New York City Marathon 2018.
+For this program, I ran 9 races, 2 of which were half marathons with an average pace of 7:50 per mile or 4:52 per km, in total I ran a half marathon in 1:42:40!
 I am very excited about it!
 ![me][me-image]

-Occasionally, I get asked how to start running and any useful tips I can give, that is why I decided to write this post.
+Occasionally, I get asked how to start running and for any useful tips I can give; that is why I decided to write this post.

 ## 1\.
 Short Distance

-Start running with the short distance and gradually increase it.
+Start running with a short distance and gradually increase it.
 The pace shouldn't interrupt your breathing.
 You should be able to speak easily while running.

 ## 2\.
 Empty Stomach